wellcometrust/timeline/README.md

 ##Developers

 The timeline project is split into `/src` and `/build` directories, with a [`build.ps1`](https://github.com/wellcomelibrary/timeline/blob/master/build.ps1) [PowerShell](http://en.wikipedia.org/wiki/Windows_PowerShell) script in the root of the project which combines and minifies the various JavaScript files into [`embed.min.js`](https://github.com/wellcomelibrary/timeline/blob/master/build/embed.min.js) and [`wellcomeTimeline.min.js`](https://github.com/wellcomelibrary/timeline/blob/master/build/wellcomeTimeline.min.js), (right click > Run with PowerShell).
+You will need [Google Closure Compiler](https://developers.google.com/closure/compiler/) - and a Java runtime - and will need to edit the build file to point to it).

 * [`embed.min.js`](https://github.com/wellcomelibrary/timeline/blob/master/build/embed.min.js) - creates an iframe within `div.timeline` to host [`timeline.html`](https://github.com/wellcomelibrary/timeline/blob/master/src/timeline.html).
 * [`wellcomeTimeline.min.js`](https://github.com/wellcomelibrary/timeline/blob/master/build/wellcomeTimeline.min.js) - contains all the jQueryUI widgets used to create the user interface, plus a few utility scripts.